bcrawford39GT/github_tutorial/README.md

 When using Visual Studios Code (VScode), the '# %%' above each section makes it a cell, which can be run individually by holding shift and pressing enter.

-## Run the test cases using pytest
+## Run the test cases (unit tests) using pytest

-Each python file has it's own test functions scripts located here 'github_tutorial/tests', which are used to ensure proper functionallity when making changes to the code, or if python dependancies alter how some functions behave.
+The github_tutorial software tests the installation using `pytest <https://docs.pytest.org/en/stable/>`_.
+The unit tests via ``pytest`` ensure that the code is build properly, running correctly and producing accurate results.

+To perform these tests (unit tests) for the github_tutorial package, please run the following commands from the ``github_tutorial/tests`` directory:

 Run all the tests:

 `cd github_tutorial/tests`

-`pytest`
+`pytest -v`

 Run individual test on 'test_math.py':